Joy-less/Embers/Source/Embers/Documentation.md

 hash.values
 	Returns an array of the values in the hash.

+hash.delete(key) | hash.remove(key)
+	Removes the key-value pair from the hash if found and returns the value or nil.

 hash.each {|key, value|}
 	Repeats the given block for each key-value pair in the hash.